 Typically, restraint of trade provisions stipulate that an ex-employee shall not engage in activities that are in competition with the business interests of the employer within a specified geographical area and for a specified timeframe.
 In this way the restraint of trade, the general public policy and the provisions of Section 22 of the Constitution of South Africa, Act 108 of 1996, which provides for an individual’s freedom of trade, are harmonised.

-In Magna Alloys and Research SA (Pty) Ltd vs Ellis 1984 (4) SA 874 (A) the Court emphasised two important elements to consider when assessing a restraint of trade provision.
+In Magna Alloys and Research SA (Pty) Ltd vs Ellis 1984 (4) SA 874 (A), the Court emphasised two important elements to consider when assessing a restraint of trade provision.
 Firstly, that agreements freely entered into, including ones with a restraint of trade provision, are prima facie valid and enforceable.
 However, the Court emphasised that contracts that are contrary to public policy cannot be valid and are therefore unenforceable.
 This is especially true when the restraint of trade is unreasonable and restricts an ex-employee’s freedom to trade to an extent that is contrary to public policy.
 The court further highlighted that due consideration should be had to the respective bargaining power of the employer and employee when the employment agreement was entered into.
-Whether or not a restraint of trade provision is contrary to public policy, is assessed on a case by case basis.
+Whether or not a restraint of trade provision is contrary to public policy is assessed on a case-by-case basis.

-In Basson vs Chilwan & Others 1993 (3) SA 742 (A) it was noted that the employer sought to render the employee unproductive and economically inactive by requesting an order that the employee be ordered not to use his skill and expertise within most of Southern Africa for a period of five years.
+In Basson vs Chilwan & Others 1993 (3) SA 742 (A), it was noted that the employer sought to render the employee unproductive and economically inactive by requesting an order that the employee be ordered not to use his skill and expertise within most of Southern Africa for a period of five years.
 The Court found that such restraint would be unreasonable and unenforceable.
 The Court emphasised that the following must set the process of inquiry into the reasonableness of a restraining clause:

-- Is there an interest of the employer which is deserving of protection at the termination of the agreement?
+• Is there an interest of the employer which is deserving of protection at the termination of the agreement?

-- Is such interest being prejudiced by the ex-employee?
+• Is such interest being prejudiced by the ex-employee?

-- Is there any other facet of public policy (having nothing to do with the relationship between the parties) which requires that the restraint should either be maintained or rejected?
+• Is there any other facet of public policy (having nothing to do with the relationship between the parties) which requires that the restraint should either be maintained or rejected?

-- Is the nature of the restraint wider than necessary to protect the employer’s interest?
+• Is the nature of the restraint wider than necessary to protect the employer’s interest?

-In such challenging times as this, when the world is recovering from the COVID-19 pandemic, it is essential that one consults an attorney to get a thorough legal perspective of restraint of trade clauses and their applicability.
+In such challenging times, it is essential that one consults an attorney to get a thorough legal perspective of restraint of trade clauses and their applicability.
 We are here to advise and assist you.
-Contact us today for an opinion on the validity and enforceability of
+Contact us today for an opinion on the validity and enforceability of a restraint of trade clause.

 The information contained in this site is provided for informational purposes only, and should not be construed as legal advice on any subject matter.
 One should not act or refrain from acting on the basis of any content included in this site without seeking legal or other professional advice.
 The contents of this site contain general information and may not reflect current legal developments or address one’s situation.
 We disclaim all liability for actions one may take or fail to take based on any content on this site.